The Heat is On!

 Close

-April is National Volunteer Month.
 We are proud to introduce our newly published booklet, Valued Volunteers of the Brookline Senior Center.
 This publication highlights nearly a decade of our amazing volunteers, a sampling of hundreds of our volunteers, both past and present.
-On April 9th, we will be celebrating all of our volunteers at our 2025 Annual Volunteer Appreciation Event.
-We will be sharing the Valued Volunteer booklet at that time.
-You can also stop by the Brookline Senior Center later in April as part of National Volunteer Month to get your copy.
+You can stop by the Brookline Senior Center to get your copy.
 If you know someone who should be featured for our ongoing Valued Volunteer articles, please reach out to Valerie Graf, Volunteer Coordinator, at vgraf@brooklinema.gov or 617-730-2743.

 Each volunteer’s experience shows that these relationships are not one-sided.
 Through conversations, sharing memories, or moments of learning, both senior and volunteer benefit profoundly.
 These volunteers and seniors remind us of the impact of kindness and companionship, proving that friendship connects all ages.